march-dave/react-next-anycase/CHATGPT_UI.md

 OPENAI_SYSTEM_MESSAGE="You are a helpful assistant." npm run dev
 ```

-   To display the active model name in the header, also set
+   To display the active model name in the header and page title, also set
    `NEXT_PUBLIC_OPENAI_MODEL`:

 ```bash